-New research shows that the recently reported unexpected behaviour on Saturn’s largest moon Titan is due to its unique atmospheric chemistry.
+New research shows that the recently reported unexpected behavior on Saturn’s largest moon Titan is due to its unique atmospheric chemistry.

-Titan’s polar atmosphere recently experiences and unexpected and significant cooling, contrary to all model predictions and differing from the behaviour of all other terrestrial planets in our solar system.
+Titan’s polar atmosphere recently experiences and unexpected and significant cooling, contrary to all model predictions and differing from the behavior of all other terrestrial planets in our solar system.

 Titan is the largest moon of Saturn, is bigger than the planet Mercury, and is the only moon in our solar system to have a substantial atmosphere.

 Usually, the high altitude polar atmosphere in a planet’s winter hemisphere is warm because of sinking air being compressed and heated — similar to what happens in a bicycle pump.

 Puzzlingly, Titan’s atmospheric polar vortex seems to be extremely cold instead.